ashtoroth8724/remote-compilation/extension-settings.md

 ### + `remote-compilation.disablePasswordWarnings` : boolean
 You should always consider using RSA keys to secure your SSH connection ([follow this tutorial](https://kb.iu.edu/d/aews)), but just in case you can't and don't want to be annoyed by pop-ups, here is a workaround.

+### + `remote-compilation.clearOutputBeforeExecution` : boolean
+Whether to clear the Output of a machine before running a command.\
+Defaults to False.

+### + `remote-compilation.connectionTimeout` : number
+Connection timeout in seconds.\
+Defaults to 5 seconds.

 ## Examples